dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis/README.md

 Building a model includes:

-* Define the data's schema mmaped to the datasets to read (`wikipedia-detox-250-line-data.tsv` and `wikipedia-detox-250-line-test.tsv`) with a DataReader
+* Define the data's schema maped to the datasets to read (`wikipedia-detox-250-line-data.tsv` and `wikipedia-detox-250-line-test.tsv`) with a DataReader

 * Create an Estimator and transform the data to numeric vectors so it can be used effectively by an ML algorithm (with `FeaturizeText()`)